The Office for Research

-Bold, collaborative discovery is a hallmark of Northwestern's research enterprise.
-Our faculty members are global experts pursuing breakthroughs that strengthen society and advance our understanding of the complex forces that shape our world.
-Bridging theory and practice, they serve as senior policy advisors on education, economics, healthcare, security, and more.
+Bold, collaborative discovery is a hallmark of Northwestern research.
+Our faculty are global experts who pursue breakthroughs that strengthen society and increase our understanding.
+Bridging theory and practice, they are senior policy advisers on education, economics, healthcare, energy, security, and more.
 The Office for Research is an integral part of this ecosystem, providing a portfolio of services and resources to help advance breakthrough knowledge creation.

-In this ecosystem, the Office for Research (OR) plays a strategic role in developing the best research programs and facilities; attracting exceptional faculty; and administering more than a half-billion in annual funding from federal agencies, foundations, and corporations.
-OR achieves these goals in various ways, such as:
+The Office for Research plays a strategic role in developing the best research programs and facilities; attracting exceptional faculty; and helping to administer $893.4 million in annual funding from federal agencies, foundations, and corporations.
+The Office supports Northwestern’s research success in various ways: